 - c.
 Any new or additional issues are identified and managed on an ongoing basis; - d.
 The internal structures minimize risks for individuals and staff; - e.
 The processes used for assessing and improving organizational quality are identified; and - f.
 The quality improvement plan is reviewed and updated at a minimum annually and this review is documented. - 2.
 Areas of risk to persons served and to the organization are identified and monitored based on services, supports, treatment or care offered including, but not limited to: - a.
 Incidents and accidents: - i.
-There is evidence that incidents are reported to the DBHDD Office of Incident Management and Investigation as required by Reporting Deaths and Critical Incidents in Community Services, 04-106. - b.
+There is evidence that incidents are reported to the DBHDD Office of Incident Management as required by Reporting Deaths and Critical Incidents in Community Services, 04-106. - ii.
+There is evidence that internal incidents not required to be reported to DBHDD are recorded and monitored. - b.
 Health and Safety; - c.
 Complaints & Grievances; - i.
 The organization's policy and process for complaints and grievances should include the external process as defined in Complaints and Grievances Regarding Community Services, 19-101. - d.
 Individual Rights Violations; - i.
 There is documented evidence that any restrictive interventions utilized must be reviewed by the organization's Rights Sub-Committee; - e.
 Practices that limit freedom of choice or movement; - f.
 Medication Management; - g.
 Infection Control; - h.
 Positive Behavior Support Plan tracking and monitoring to include restrictive interventions to include review for efficacy of plan and needed adjustments, recommendations and modifications are made in a timely manner; - i.
 Breaches of Confidentiality; - j.
 Protection of Health and Human Rights of persons with developmental disabilities; - k.
 Implementation of ISPs; and - l.
 Community Integration.